ptrpl4/bash-mac/apps-and-tools/cli/git.md

 ### .gitignore

-The following rules apply to templates in the .gitignore file:&#x20;
+The following rules apply to templates in the .gitignore file:

-* Blank lines, as well as lines starting with #, are ignored.&#x20;
+* Blank lines, as well as lines starting with #, are ignored.
-* Standard templates are global and are applied recursively to the entire directory tree.&#x20;
+* Standard templates are global and are applied recursively to the entire directory tree.
-* To avoid recursion use a slash (/) at the beginning of the template.&#x20;
+* To avoid recursion use a slash (/) at the beginning of the template.
-* To exclude a directory add a slash (/) at the end of the template.&#x20;
+* To exclude a directory add a slash (/) at the end of the template.
 * You can invert the template by using an exclamation point (!) as the first character.

 ## Basic commands